dalepartridge/eORCA1-BGC-PDAF/README.md

 # Link Larger run files
 cd to INPUTS directory and execute link_inputs.sh.
 This will create directories with links to all the files needed to run.

+# To run a simulation
+cd to cycle and update parameters in set_environment.sh.
+Then submit a job using the command: sbatch --export=year=XXXX cycle_year.slurm where XXXX is the year you want to start, e.g. 2000.
+The run will submit 12 months on a single job and will cycle each year up until the end year specified in set_environment.sh.